 Gisle Martens Meyer (artist), performer, composer, visuals, editor

-Lars Ove Toft (Bergen Center Electronic Arts), advisor
+Lars Ove Toft (Bergen Center Electronic Arts), artistic advisor

 Stephan Schwarz (Tanzhaus NRW), co-producer, dramaturgy, advisor